Dimension-5 baryon-number violation in low-scale Pati-Salam: Minimal setup

-whereas $\nu$ is exactly massless.
-In fact, this low-scale setup was the one first proposed in the original iteration of the model~\cite{Pati:1974yy} to organise for exactly massless neutrinos.
+Note that in the limit $\mu \rightarrow 0$, $\nu$ is an exactly massless Weyl fermion, while $N_L$ and $N_R$ form a genuine Dirac fermion.
+In fact, this low-scale setup was the one first proposed in the original iteration of the model~\cite{Pati:1974yy} to organise for exactly massless neutrinos with $\mu = 0$.
 With $\mu$ taking a small but non-zero value, $\nu$ develops a mass linearly proportional to $\mu$ and can therefore be small in a technically natural way without the need for large Majorana masses generated at high PS breaking scales.